 This is why we believe an approach based on dietary changes favoring more whole foods, exercise, and potentially weight loss supplements such as dietary fiber and MCT oil may lead to improved long-term weight loss compared to extreme dieting.

 Since we’ve established that cutting calories on the Standard American Diet and trying to starve yourself is an ineffective way to lose weight over time, the more effective approach is adding a significant amount of dietary fiber which reduces cravings.

 A landmark medical study found that moderate caloric restriction (750 calories per day below baseline) combined with dietary fiber intake (a minimum of 20 grams per day) caused an average weight loss of 16.03 pounds over 6 months.
 That’s a pace of 32 pounds per year of weight loss in overweight individuals simply by adding fiber to a moderately-restricted-calorie diet.

 Fiber is so effective for weight loss because it increases satiation (feeling of fullness), slows digestion and takes up space in the stomach.
 Differences in fiber content is the reason it’s relatively easy to eat a whole pizza that’s 2,000 calories in one sitting, but much more challenging to eat 2,000 calories of steak, beans and salad in one sitting.

 While exercise is an important part of an overall healthy lifestyle, it’s not necessary to achieve successful long-term weight loss.
 The study linked in the previous section on dietary fiber intake had no exercise requirement.

-Participants only reduced calories by 750 per day and ate a minimum of 20 g of fiber per day.
+Participants only reduced calories by 750 per day and consumed a minimum of 20 g of fiber per day.